Rico, Colorado

-Rico is a town in Dolores County, Colorado, United States.
+Rico is a town in eastern Dolores County, Colorado, United States.
 It was settled in 1879 as a silver mining center in the Pioneer Mining District; today it functions as a historic and tourism site.
 The population was 288 at the 2020 census.
 Its current form of government is that of a home rule municipality.

 Rico is a name derived from Spanish meaning "rich".

 Geography

 Rico is located in eastern Dolores County in the valley of the Dolores River.
 Colorado State Highway 145 passes through the town as it follows the river, leading southwest 48 mi to Cortez and northeast over Lizard Head Pass 27 mi to Telluride.

 According to the U.S. Census Bureau, the town of Rico has an area of 2.0 sqkm, all of it land.

 Climate

 Rico experiences an alpine subarctic climate (Köppen climate classification Dfc) with long, cold, very snowy winters and short, cool summers due to the high altitude and high precipitation year-round due to orographic lift.